 So we turned to Lisa McManus, executive tasting and testing editor at America's Test Kitchen in Boston, Massachusetts, to figure out what's best when it comes to taking care of your home coffee pot so you don't keep on making these common coffee pot mistakes.
 We're here to help you out, all so you can brew better.

-And while you're uncovering the truth about your coffee pot, make sure you check out the 50 Life-Changing Kitchen Hacks That'll Make You Enjoy Cooking Again.
+And while you're uncovering the truth about your coffee pot, make sure you check out these 52 Life-Changing Kitchen Hacks That'll Make You Enjoy Cooking Again.

 Mistake: Not cleaning the coffee pot daily

 You've probably seen those well-loved coffee pots refilled again and again at your local 24-hour diner without a break.
 While it's charming to think of the idea that a pot's always brewing, it's probably not a wise strategy to follow at home.

 "You should be cleaning the carafe daily to get rid of old coffee oils that can cling to its walls and turn bitter and rancid," McManus says.
 Yep, that means if you're using your pot every day, you should be cleaning it out just as often.
 Scrubbing with soap and water—and then rinsing with more H2O and a wipe dry—should do the trick.

 …Or more often than once every three months, if you notice the brewing process moving slower than normal.